nedcut/final/docs/RESULTS.md

 1. **Single game variant** — Results may not generalize to standard chess or other variants
 2. **Fixed evaluation function** — Minimax used simple material balance; a weaker heuristic might change results
 3. **Basic MCTS implementation** — More advanced MCTS variants (RAVE, progressive bias) were not tested
-4. **No time controls** — Real gameplay may differ from our fixed-depth/simulation experiments
+4. **Python implementation** — Native implementations may show different relative performance

 ### Future Work